Create and Use Normals inside Substance Painter

 - Checkbox: Check the map you want to be exported

-- Long button: Preview bake within viewport
+- Long button with text: Preview bake within viewport

 - Short button: Preview in a pop up window.